Homothetic Killing horizons in generic Vaidya spacetimes: Thermodynamics for Kerr-Vaidya black holes

 For the Vaidya solution, $E(v,r)=m(v)$.
 For VRN this becomes The change of this energy along the apparent horizon serves to produce the generalized first law for dynamical spacetimes \cite{PhysRevD.53.1938}.
 This MSH energy serves the purpose of establishing a flux law that mimics the first law of thermodynamics \footnote{Kerr-Vaidya black hole with constant rotation parameter $a$ also supports a Kodama vector, but we don't have any evidence of possessing a Kodama-like vector when $a$ is a function of $v$ \cite{Dorau:2024zyi}.}.
 One can check that at HKH

 where $F(\mu,\lambda)$ is a function of the accretion rate parameters for mass and charge, and they have a form that reduces to the desired Hawking temperatures in the static limit.
+Here, $r_{HKH*}$ is the HKH that has a finite static limit.
 This can be explicitly checked for the Husain-type metrics.
 This relation \eqref{fluxlaw} can be regarded as a first law for HKH in a spherical setting, $\delta E(v,r)=T_{eff}~ \frac{\delta A}{4}$.

 It is easy to see by direct calculation of expansions for the radially inward and outward geodesics $l^a$ and $n^a$ that the HKH or CKH are not trapped surfaces as the Killing horizons used to be.
 One of the obstacles to establishing the laws of thermodynamics on HKH is this untrapped nature.
 Under a quasi-local setup, there is some success in this direction.
 In this setup, assuming that the CKV generates a shear-free null congruence, one can prove a first law for CKH \cite{Chatterjee:2014jda, Chatterjee:2015fsa}.
 However, there are no known solutions for which this has been tested so far.
 We may focus on the thermodynamics of the conformally stationary or static spacetimes, but those spacetimes are solutions of the conformally transformed Einstein equation.
 Further, these spacetimes are not in general asymptotically flat, as can be seen from Eqs. \eqref{conf-trans}, \eqref{dynamic-stat}.
 So, extra care needs to be taken to address their thermodynamic properties.
 For example, the $r$ coordinate fails to be identified as an areal radius in these metrics.
 Further, the static or stationary metrics that are obtained with the help of a conformal transformation don't automatically capture the desired features of the original dynamical spacetimes.
 One should note that these conclusions are only valid within the restricted region between the HKHs, and the question of Hawking temperature can't be addressed properly.